 - Minoxidil — the drug is applied to the scalp and is widely used in the presence of hormonal imbalances and age-related changes.

 - Finasteride is used for androgenetic alopecia and is a prescription drug.
 Produced in tablet form.

 - Selin is a remedy prescribed for diffuse alopecia.
 The composition of the drug includes biologically active substances of plant and mineral origin, which stimulate growth and improve the structure of the hair.

-Propecia can be purchased in local pharmacy stores as well as online prescription services, Canadian Pharmacy Generics being one of the go-to examples.
+Propecia can be purchased in local pharmacy stores as well as online prescription services, Canada drugs being one of the go-to examples.
 In addition to that, consultations are offered to help you choose the right dosage.

 To stop hair loss in alopecia areata, corticosteroids are prescribed, which can activate hair growth, but, unfortunately, they are not able to eliminate the main cause of the pathology.
 Vitamin complexes are not recommended to be taken on their own without an appointment by a specialist and laboratory tests!

 Methods for the treatment of alopecia in women

 The best results in hair loss treatment are usually achieved in the early stages of diagnosing alopecia (hair loss).
 There is only one explanation for this — long-term androgenetic alopecia can destroy a large number of hair follicles and then nothing will help.
 If you start using antiandrogens after a long period of hair loss, it can only prevent further baldness and stimulate the growth of a small amount of new hair from dormant follicles.
 But stopping treatment for baldness can lead to the resumption of intense hair loss if androgens are not restrained in some other way.